maxcrees/tbl.typ/README.typ

   _Default:_ `left`

 / *`auto-lines`*, \ `allbox`: Like #link-label(`box`), but also draw a line between every cell if `true`.
-This is the same option from `tablex`.

   _Default:_ `false` \
   #emph[cf. @ex-att, @ex-rocks[], @ex-lines[], @ex-grade[].]